wbkd/react-starter/README.md

 ## Development

-Builds the application and starts a webserver with livereload.
+Builds the application and starts a webserver with hot loading.
 Runs on [localhost:3000](http://localhost:3000/)

 ```sh